 For more information about SNAP, visit:

-The National School Lunch Program is a federally assisted meal program operating in over 100,000 public and non-profit private schools and residential child care institutions.
+The National School Lunch Program (NSLP) operates in public and private schools, providing nutritionally balanced meals each school day.
+Federal child nutrition programs like NSLP address child hunger and promote good nutrition.
+With over 1 in 5 children in the United States living in a food-insecure household, NSLP plays a critical role in the healthy development and long-term health and educational outcomes for low-income children.
 Any child at a participating school may purchase a meal through the National School Lunch Program.
 Children from families with incomes at or below 130 percent of the poverty level are eligible for free meals.
 Those with incomes between 130 percent and 185 percent of the poverty level are eligible for reduced-price meals, for which students can be charged no more than 40 cents.

 For more information about WIC: